PureMVC/puremvc-dart-multicore-framework/doc/getting_started.md

 * Proxy classes do not respond to Notifications.
 They can be directly updated by Mediators and ICommands.
 * Proxy classes should not send Notification names defined elsewhere in the application.
 They should define their own notification names, so that the classes of the Model tier remain portable and may be unit tested or reused in other applications.

-## The View Tier is handled by the View Multiton.
+## The View Tier is handled by the View Multiton

 * Within the View Tier, you will usually create one or more view components, which you will write to interact directly with the Browser/DOM, listening for button presses, etc. These do not use any PureMVC framework classes and should only know about your Value Object classes in order to display, create, and modify data used by the rest of the app.
 They will hide the implementation of the DOM from the rest of the app, translating the button clicks and keystrokes into higher-level events that represent user intentions for initiating use-cases.
 * The View Multiton registers and holds instances of Mediator subclasses.